It is essential to understand the components of a typical enterprise deployment topology.

-Depending on the number of servers in your cluster and on whether the cluster membership is critical for the underlying application (for example in session-replication intensive applications or clusters with intensive RMI invocations across the cluster), each model may behave better.
+Depending on the number of servers in your cluster and on whether the cluster membership is critical for the underlying application (for example, in session-replication intensive applications or clusters with intensive RMI invocations across the cluster), each model may act better.

-Consider whether your topology is going to be part of an Active-Active disaster recovery system or if the cluster is going to traverse multiple subnets.
-In general, unicast will behave better in those cases.
+Consider whether your topology is going to be part of an active-active disaster recovery system or if the cluster is going to traverse multiple subnets.
+In general, unicast acts better in those cases.

-Configuring Multicast Messaging for WebLogic Server Clusters in Oracle Fusion Middleware High Availability Guide
+Configuring Multicast Messaging for WebLogic Server Clusters in High Availability Guide

-One-to-Many Communication Using Unicast in Oracle Fusion Middleware Administering Clusters for Oracle WebLogic Server
+One-to-Many Communication Using Unicast in Administering Clusters for Oracle WebLogic Server

 For authentication, this communication is to an LDAP directory, such as Oracle Internet Directory (OID) or Oracle Unified Directory (OUD), which typically communicates over port 389 or 636.
 When you configure an Oracle Fusion Middleware domain, the domain is configured by default to use the WebLogic Server Authentication provider.
 However, for an enterprise deployment, you must use a dedicated, centralized LDAP-compliant authentication provider.